flowplayer/react-native-sdk-demo/README.md

 To allow the player to display content in your iOS or Android application, you have to set an access token.
 For platform-specific instructions, see [Set an access token](http://developer.wowza.com/docs/wowza-flowplayer/react-native-sdk/get-started/#set-an-access-token).

+### Load media files

+After you set an access token, update the media constants in the [App.tsx](https://github.com/flowplayer/react-native-sdk-demo/blob/main/src/App.tsx) file to reflect the Wowza media or remote files you'd like to load in the demo application.

 ### Run the demo application

 ```bash